thorsten/phpMyFAQ/documentation/documentation.md

 *   the directory **data/**
 *   the directory **images/**

-Open the following URL in your browser:
+Download the latetst phpMyFAQ package and copy the contents into your existing FAQ directory, the open the following URL in your browser:

 `http://www.example.com/faq/setup/update.php`

 Choose your installed phpMyFAQ version and click the button of the update script, your version will automatically be updated.

-You can find the changed files between the 2.9.x versions in the file *CHANGEDFILES*.

 [back to top][64]